Pixel Code

 And so you gave up.
 You stopped asking and started believing that Allah wasn’t going to answer your dua.
 And then you went and told someone that Allah didn’t answer your prayers.

 Your knowledge is limited.
 But Allah’s knowledge is unlimited.
 You might think you want something right now, but Allah knows better when it is right to give it to you.
-But since you became impatient, and said the wrong thing and stopped making dua, you lost out on everything.
+But since you became impatient, and said the wrong thing and stopped making prayers, you lost out on everything.

 3. You Ask For Something Evil.